noriakis/piphir/README.md

 ## Comparison with PICRUSt2 (correlation analysis)

-Although the database is different between PICRUSt2 (IMG) and Piphillin (KEGG), we conducted the correlation analysis between the KO abundance table produced by two software.
+Although the database is different between PICRUSt2 (IMG) and Piphillin (KEGG), we conducted the correlation analysis between the KO abundance table produced by two algorithms.
+The KEGG database is constructed from the database from 2019-08-26.
+We used the default PICRUSt2 database attached to the package.
+Here, the `picrust2_ko_metagenome.tsv` is the result from PICRUSt2 using the default parameters.
+The results comapring with the actual shotgun metagenomic will be available.